zacjohnston/nucleosynth/README.md

 `conda activate nucleosynth`

-While not required, you may also want to install ipython after activating the environment, with
+While not required, you may also want to install ipython after activating the environment,

 `conda install ipython`

+To deactivate the environment once you're finished:

+`conda deactivate`

 # Setup
 Two environment variables need to be set in your shell (e.g. in your `.bashrc`):
 * `NUCLEOSYNTH` - path to this repo, e.g. `export NUCLEOSYNTH=${HOME}/codes/nucleosynth`
 * `SKYNET_OUTPUT` - path to output data from skynet models, e.g. `export SKYNET_OUTPUT=${HOME}/skynet/output`

-To import in python, append the repo location to your python path (again in your `.bashrc`): `export PYTHONPATH=${NUCLEOSYNTH}:${PYTHONPATH}`
+To import in python, append the repo location to your python path (e.g. in your `.bashrc`):

+`export PYTHONPATH=${NUCLEOSYNTH}:${PYTHONPATH}`